scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    scalardl-ledger-headless        ClusterIP   None             <none>        50051/TCP,50053/TCP,50052/TCP     6m23s
    scalardl-ledger-metrics         ClusterIP   10.110.55.239    <none>        8080/TCP                          6m23s
    ```
-   If the Scalar DL Ledger Services are deployed properly, you can see a private IP address in the CLUSTER-IP column.
+   If the Scalar DL Ledger Services are deployed properly, you can see private IP addresses in the CLUSTER-IP column.
 (Note: `scalardl-ledger-headless` has no CLUSTER-IP.)

 1. (Optional) If you set `LoadBalancer` to `envoy.service.type` in the `scalardl-ledger-custom-values.yaml`, you can access Scalar DL Ledger from 127.0.0.1.
    To expose the `scalardl-ledger-envoy` service as your local `127.0.0.1:50051` and `127.0.0.1:50052`, open another terminal, and run the `minikube tunnel` command.